 She wanted to turn around and see him, but a part of her was just too afraid.
 What if she didn't like him?
 What if it was…

 Hermione sighed.
 It was too late for these sorts of doubts.
 She would be marrying this man, whether she wanted to or not.
 She just had to hope for the best.
 Hermione was about to turn around when she heard him speak.

 "Hermione?" the distinct male voice asked.

 She froze.
 She knew that voice.
 She had heard that voice before… recently.
 She turned around, although she already knew who it was.
 "Sirius?" she asked, turning.

-He looked better than she had last seen him.
+He looked better than when she had last seen him.
 His face was cleanly shaven, although his mustache was still there.
-Sirius' wavy brown was pulled back, making him look a bit younger than he actually was.
+Sirius's wavy brown hair was pulled back, making him look a bit younger than he actually was.
 He was dressed in Muggle clothing, some black slacks and a light blue shirt.
 Over the shirt he wore a black leather jacket.